Snehalikalall/CopulaGCN/README.md

 The function returns the sampled data "lspcadata.csv"

-## Select genes feom sampled data
+## Get copula based cell-cell correlation matrix from sampled data

-Use UCFSfeature.R to select informative feature subset using copula based unsupervised feature selection
+Use copula_cell_cell_similarmatrix.R to get the cell-cell correlation matrix.

-    # load the "lspcadata.csv" and "data_process.csv" in R file.
-    data=as.matrix(read.csv("Data/data_process.csv",header=FALSE))    #should be cells in row, genes in coloumn. lspcadata<-as.matrix(read.csv("Data/lspcadata.csv",header=FALSE))
+    # load the "lspcadata.csv" in R file (#should be genes in row, cells in coloumn).
-    n <- nrow(data)
-    col<-ncol(data)
-    count=ncol(data)
+    lspcadata<-as.matrix(read.csv("Data/lspcadata.csv",header=FALSE))
     p=40

-    nf=500
-    #nf: Number of feature to be selected, default is 500; P: Number of cores, default is 40
+    #P: Number of cores, default is 40

-    # Copula based unsupervised Feature Selection, the function returns two elements: i) Data with selected features, and ii) The selected feature subset
+    # Copula based cell cell correlation matrix generation, the function returns (cellxcell) matrix
-    Result=UCFSfeature(lspcadata,data,p,nf)
-    # Data with selected features
-    Result$Feadata
-    # The selected feature subset
-    Result$Features
+    Result=copulacellmatrix(lspcadata,p)

+## Get low dimensional embedding from copula based cell-cell correlation matrix

+    Use GCN_on_copulamat.ipynb to get the low dimensional embedding matrix.